 Cybersecurity is a growing concern for anyone that is operating a business today.
 68% of business leaders feel their cybersecurity risks are increasing.
 As our technology advances, so do the threats that we face.
 We must work to stay ahead of these hazards with security services that do more than just defend.
-You need security testing precautions that actively learn from encounters with malicious software or hazards like phishing attacks and data breaches.
+You need security testing precautions such as Vulnerability Assessments, that actively learn from encounters with malicious software or hazards like phishing attacks and data breaches.

 Attacks like this can result in lost or corrupted data.
 That kind of consequence will impact your revenue and the trust that your customers have placed in you.
 Those are two things that are very difficult to earn back once they are gone.
 This makes it essential to learn as much as we can about the threats to you and the weak points in your own systems.
 One of the ways that we gather this threat intelligence is with vulnerability assessments.

 What is a Vulnerability Assessment?

 It is pretty common for vulnerability assessments and penetration testing to be lumped in the same category.
 When it comes to vulnerability vs. penetration testing, the truth is that they are two different strategies for increasing your security maturity and a superior security program will include both approaches.
 A vulnerability scan is a focused examination of your systems, your network, and of its access points.

 This is followed by an assessment that digs deeper into the data gathered, presents solutions, and provides risk management for the threats that you are dealing with.
 It is a detailed process that results in a more dynamic and proactive approach to your security.

 - Collecting data and understanding the gathered information about your systems.